 Review portfolios or work samples

-As important as education-related credentials are, work experience can tell you even more about a candidate.
-Review candidates’ portfolios or work samples to get a sense of the types of campaigns they’ve built.
-Ask questions to learn more about candidates’ strategic thinking, problem solving skills, and platform knowledge.
+• Review candidates’ portfolios or work samples to get a sense of the types of campaigns they’ve built.

 Assign a test campaign

 It can also be helpful to test candidates’ skills with a campaign assignment.
-If you request a test assignment, respect candidates’ time and effort.
+If you request a test assignment, respect the candidates’ time and effort.

 Ask for an assignment that you estimate will take no longer than an hour to complete.
 In addition, make it clear that you won’t be using the work they produce in a real campaign for your business.

-Wrapping Up What We Covered About Hiring a Social Media Manager
+What We Covered About Hiring a Social Media Manager

 When you have a brand to build and marketing campaigns to implement, you can’t risk onboarding the wrong team members.
-With the suggestions above, you can plan your recruiting process more efficiently and invest resources in hiring the right social media manager for your business.

 How Hire a Social Media Manager That Best Fits Your Company